-The formal relations that started in 1816 has ever since remained cordial and friendly and has continued to flourish to the mutual benefit of both countries.
+The formal relations between Nepal and the UK that started in 1816 has ever since remained cordial and friendly and has continued to flourish to the mutual benefit of both countries.
 The Treaty of Sugauli (1816) first provided for the exchange of accredited Ministers to each other’s court.
 This continued until 1923 when a new Treaty of Friendship between Great Britain and Nepal was signed.
 Subsequently the status of British Representative in Kathmandu was upgraded to the level of an Envoy.
-In 1934 Nepal established a legation in London and the two countries exchanged Ministers Plenipotentiary and Envoys Extraordinary.
+In 1934, Nepal established a legation in London and the two countries exchanged Ministers Plenipotentiary and Envoys Extraordinary.
 In 1947, the status of these representatives was promoted to the level of Ambassador Extraordinary and Plenipotentiary.

 Exchange of visits